Fologram/twinbuild.docs/applications/framing-assembly.md

 ### Marker Setout

 _Fabrication:_ For optimal precision setup a marker grid in the production space with spacing of maximum 3000x3000mm.
-In the Twinbuild Web Viewer, use Orient To World and add the marker positions.
+In the Twinbuild Web Viewer, use Orient To Site and add the marker positions.
 These markers can be imported into any model published to Twinbuild when fabricating multiple frame designs.

 _QA:_ In the Twinbuild Web Viewer, use Orient to Object and locate a marker on each of the four corners of the frame.
 Fix these markers precisely on the physical frame by folding the tab of the Marker.